mfaherold1998/Cards_Against_AI/README.md

 Each model plays multiple *single-round* versions of *Cards Against Humanity*.
 Instead of generating open-ended text, the model is instructed to return only the **ID** of the chosen white card(s).
 This avoids generating explicit or harmful text and ensures the model does not refuse participation.

-Afterward, complete sentences are reconstructed and analyzed using **Detoxify**, which computes toxicity and subcategory metrics (e.g., insult, threat, identity attack).
+Afterward, complete sentences are reconstructed and analyzed using  classifiers, which compute toxicity and subcategory metrics (e.g., insult, threat, identity attack).
 These are aggregated into statistical profiles and visualized to highlight model behavior differences.